Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 You made it to Q2.
 Now look at your contracts.

 Not because something went wrong.
-Because something probably has — quietly, in the background, while you were busy building.
+Because something probably has changed, quietly and in the background, while you were busy building.
 Scope creep.
 Terms that no longer reflect your value.
-Vague language that made sense when you were just getting started and now leaves too much room for interpretation.
+Vague language that made sense when you were just getting started but now leaves too much room for interpretation.
+Or because you’ve simply changed the way you provide services, manage client relations, or handle changes or conflicts.
+It’s all a natural part of business growth.

 The Quick-Start Prompt